The Bankrate promise

 There are more than 5.8 million vehicle crashes on U.S. roadways each year, and roughly 1.24 million of those crashes are caused by winter weather.
 Almost 900 people are killed and nearly 76,000 people are injured in car accidents that occur while it’s snowing, according to the U.S. Department of Transportation’s Federal Highway Administration (FHWA).

-Simple tips like staying alert, slowing down and leaving extra space between vehicles are all ways to help you and your family stay safe during extreme winter weather.
-Before you hit the road this winter, this is what you need to know.
+If you live in a state that experiences snowy weather, there are many precautions you can take to stay safe while driving in the winter.
+Simple tips like staying alert, slowing down and leaving extra space between vehicles are all ways to help you and your family stay safe.
+Before you hit the road this winter, here are some winter driving tips you should know.

 Cold weather driving facts

 The FHWA considers a weather-related crash as occurring during adverse weather, like rain, snow, fog, sleet and icy or slick pavements.
 It’s a common part of life for 47 million Americans who live in areas affected by extreme weather.

 However, even the most seasoned winter weather drivers can find themselves in dangerous situations.
 Winter driving is inherently risky, regardless of your commute time or the type of car you have.
 Here are some winter driving statistics to be aware of: